 - Suspensions, frictional and granular systems

-The goal of this session is to report on the progress in the rheology of suspensions, with the role of interparticle interactions, shape, topography and friction on linear viscoelastic properties and non-Newtonian characteristics such as thinning and/or thickening in shear or extension.
-Magneto-responsive and electrorheological suspensions will also ibe considered.
+The goal of this session is to report on the progress in the rheology and constitutive modeling of suspensions, with the role of interparticle interactions, shape, topography and friction on linear viscoelastic properties and non-Newtonian characteristics such as thinning and/or thickening in shear or extension.
+Magneto-responsive and electrorheological suspensions will also be considered.

 Chairs: Michel Cloitre (ESPCI, France), Erin Koos (KU Leuven, Belgium), Ryohei Seto (Wenzhou Institute, Chinese Academy of Sciences, China)